swagger-akka-http/swagger-akka-http/README.md

 This project was featured in a [blog entry](https://blog.codecentric.de/en/2016/04/swagger-akka-http/) on codecentric.

+There is another blog entry and demo hosted by [Knoldus](https://blog.knoldus.com/2017/01/31/document-generation-of-akka-http-using-swagger/).

 This is a fork of [gettyimages/spray-swagger](https://github.com/gettyimages/spray-swagger) which has been extended to include pull requests to support the latest swagger.io annotations.
 [swagger-spray/swagger-spray](https://github.com/swagger-spray/swagger-spray) is an actively maintained Spray equivalent.